 GUI field Description Clone Select a report and click this button to duplicate a report with a new name.
 Generate Select a report and click this button to generate a report immediately.
-See Configuring report email notifications on page 322.
-View Reports Click to display the list of reports generated by the FortiVoice unit.
+See Generating a report manually on page 305.
+View Reports Click to display the list of reports generated by the FortiVoice system.
 You can delete, view, and/or download generated reports.
-For more information, see Viewing generated reports on page 39.
+For more information, see Viewing generated reports on page 36.
 View Supported Query Click to display supported query summary.
 Name Displays the name of the report profiles.
 Department The department to which the report belongs.
-Schedule Displays the frequency with which the FortiVoice unit generates a scheduled report.
+Schedule Displays the frequency with which the FortiVoice system generates a scheduled report.
 If the report is designed for manual generation, Not Scheduled appears in this column.

-- Click New to add a profile or double-click a profile to modify it.
-A multisection dialog appears. - 3.
-In Name, enter a name for the report profile.
-Report names cannot include spaces. - 4.
-In Department, select the department for this report.
-For information about departments, see Creating extension departments on page 204. - 5.
-Collapse each option and configure the following as needed: - Configuring the report query selection on page 270 - Configuring the report time period on page 271 - Configuring report email notifications on page 271 - Configuring the report schedule on page 271 - Generating a report manually on page 272 - 6.
-Click Create.
+- 2. Click New to add a profile or double-click a profile to modify it. - A multi-section dialog appears. - 3.
+In Name, enter a name for the report profile. - Report names cannot include spaces. - 4.
+In Department, select the department for this report. - For information on departments, see Creating extension departments on page 189. - 5.
+Click the arrow next to each option, and configure the following as needed: - Configuring the report query selection on page 253 - Configuring the report time period on page 253 - · Configuring report email notifications on page 1 - · Configuring the report schedule on page 1 - · Generating a report manually on page 1